-Dr. Lauren Becker is a psychologist in Jamaica Plain with expertise in supporting clients struggling with anxiety, depression, relationship and family issues, transitions, low self esteem, trauma, and adjustment to step parenting.
+Dr. Lauren Becker is a psychologist in Jamaica Plain with expertise in supporting clients struggling with anxiety, depression, relationship and family issues, transitions, low self esteem, trauma, college and graduate school adjustment, and parenting and step-parenting adjustment.
 Her style is honest and open, and she brings genuine care and compassion to help her clients navigate life's challenges.

 Dr. Becker also provides neuropsychological assessments to identify cognitive strengths and weaknesses, learning styles, and emotional functioning, and to help diagnose learning challenges and autism spectrum disorders.
 Her practice is primarily psychodynamically oriented, and incorporates tools from Cognitive Behavioral Therapy, mindfulness practices, and supportive therapy.

 Dr. Becker believes that the best approach is holistic and evidence-based, and has pursued training in a variety of issues and therapy modalities.
 She works towards creating a warm and open space where her clients can be their authentic selves and find the light in dark situations.

 Anxiety – Generalized anxiety, social anxiety, panic attacks

 Depression – Sleep and energy disruption, overall mood disturbance, inability to enjoy yourself, and difficulty being motivated, amongst many other symptoms

 Family issues – Includes helping parents with their own issues within the context of supporting children; helping young adults navigate family issues